What is a Cavernous Malformation?

 When a cavernous malformation leaks, bleeding can be slow and intermittent or rapid, causing sudden symptom onset.
-Most people who develop neurological deficits after a cavernous malformation hemorrhages improve dramatically over time.
+Most people who develop neurological deficits after a hemorrhage from a cavernous malformation improve dramatically over time.
 However, repeated hemorrhages may result in permanent deficits.

 Symptoms of a cavernous malformation may include: